 AIMS, an Automated Immune Molecule Separator, was originally developed to identify differences between two distinct antibody repertoires, but has since expanded to become a multi-purpose repertoire analysis tool.
-Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, and immunopeptidomic data.
+Currently the AIMS analytical tools can be applied to immunoglobulin (Ig) molecules such as T cell receptors and antibodies, major histocompatibility complex (MHC) and MHC-like molecules, immunopeptidomic data, and broadly to any data presented in a multi-sequence alignment format.
 This documentation will teach users how to use AIMS to:

-- Get started following the Installation Instructions. - · Analyze repertoires with no programming experience required in a user-friendly format with the AIMS GUI
+- Get started following the Installation Instructions. - Analyze repertoires with no programming experience required in a user-friendly format with the AIMS GUI